Embattled Wall Street Journal editor defends paper's Trump coverage

 "We have not said we will never use the word lie in our reporting," Baker said, according to the Journal reporter.
 "I said we'd be very careful."

-"It applies an intent to deceive and that's a high bar for reporting -- knowing someone's intent is not easy," he added.
+"It implies an intent to deceive and that's a high bar for reporting -- knowing someone's intent is not easy," he added.

 Steven Severinghaus, a Wall Street Journal spokesman, said Monday's town hall -- which also touched on the newspaper's efforts to ramp up digital coverage and its falling print advertising revenue -- was arranged in part "to have a casual conversation with the newsroom and all of his employees about the events of the last couple months, and how difficult reporting on this new administration is."